-4. For more information on the Firm's measure for market risk and market risk RWA, see Section 9 "Market Risk" herein.
+For more information on the Firm's measure for market risk and market risk RWA, see Section 9 "Market Risk" herein.
 The following tables present the risk-based capital ratios for the Firm, MSBNA and MSPBNA under both the Advanced and Standardized approaches.
-The Firm, MSBNA and MSPBNA risk-based and leverage-based capital amounts and ratios, as well as RWA, adjusted average assets and supplementary leverage exposure are calculated excluding the effect of the adoption of Current Expected Credit Losses ("CECL") based on the Firm's election to defer this effect over a five-year transition period that began on January 1, 2020.
-The deferral impacts began to phase in at 25% per year from January 1, 2022 and are phased-in at 75% from January 1, 2024.
-The deferral impacts will become fully phased-in beginning on January 1, 2025.
-For further information, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Requirements" in Part II, Item 7 of the 2024 Form 10-K.
+For further information, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Requirements" in the Form 10-Q.